 The Schlesinger Library is the leading center for scholarship on the history of women in the United States.
 As part of Harvard Radcliffe Institute, we are devoted to catalyzing new research and to sharing it broadly with scholars and an engaged public.

-Our staff is committed to incorporating best practices in instruction, digital scholarship, and community engagement, the Library advances a more complete story of human accomplishment.
+Our staff is committed to incorporating best practices in instruction, digital scholarship, and community engagement, as the Library advances a more complete story of human accomplishment.
 In addition to its traditional strengths in the history of feminisms, women’s health, and women’s activism, the Schlesinger collections document the intersectional workings of race and ethnicity, gender, sexuality, and class in American history.
 Open to all, the Library is also committed to deepening its holdings by and about African American, Asian American, Latina, and Native American women as well as women of all political philosophies and socioeconomic backgrounds.

 The Library by the Numbers